lcajachahua/trends2020/trends_eng.md

 # Technology & Business Trends for 2020

-This is a compilation of several reports for 2020.
+This is a compilation of the most important trend reports for 2020.

 ## Summary: